jason-allen-oneal/dmgpt5e/README.md

 # DMGPT5e - D&D 5e AI Assistant

-A Next.js application that uses AI to assist with all aspects of D&D 5e gameplay, from character creation to rule lookups, with a comprehensive vector store of D&D rules and content for accurate, contextual responses.
+A Next.js application that uses AI to assist with all aspects of D&D 5e gameplay, from character creation to rule lookups.

 ## 🎲 Features

 - **AI-Powered D&D Assistant**: Get help with character creation, rule questions, spell lookups, and more
-- **Comprehensive D&D Knowledge Base**: Vector store containing all D&D 5e rules, spells, classes, races, monsters, and more
 - **Real-time Chat Interface**: Interactive conversations with streaming responses
 - **User Authentication**: Secure login and data management
 - **Campaign Management**: Create and join D&D campaigns